-- (1) Death or Disability.
-In the event of her disability or death, Ms. Salka or her estate, as applicable, would be entitled to an immediate lump sum severance payment equal to the sum of (A) two times her then-current annual base salary, (B) an amount equal to the average of bonuses earned for the three most recent fiscal years ("Average Bonus") by her; and (C) the value of two years of continued medical, dental and, if applicable, life and disability insurance benefits. - (2)Termination for Reason Other than for Cause or Resignation for Good Reason.
-If we terminate Ms. Salka's employment for any reason other than for "cause," or if she terminates her employment for "good reason," Ms. Salka would be entitled to receive from us, not later than 30 days following termination of employment, a lump sum amount equal to the sum of (A) two times her then-current annual base salary, (B) two times her Average Bonus, and (C) the value of two years of continued medical, life, dental and disability insurance benefits.
+(1)Death or Disability.
+In the event of her disability or death, Ms. Salka or her estate, as applicable, would be entitled to a severance payment equal to the sum of (A) two times her thencurrent annual base salary (payable not later than 30 days following termination of employment), and (B) an amount equal to the average of bonuses earned for the three most recent fiscal years ("Average Bonus") by her (payable when bonuses are paid to our other executive officers).

-(3) Change in Control.
-If, within one year following a "change in control," we terminate Ms. Salka for any reason other than for cause, or if she terminates her employment for good reason, she would be entitled to receive, as soon as reasonably practicable following her termination, a lump sum amount equal to the sum of (A) three times her then-current annual base salary, (B) three times her Average Bonus, and (C) the value of two years of continued medical, life, dental and disability insurance benefits.
-In addition, any unvested shares of RSUs, unvested options or other equity-based compensation awards, held by Ms. Salka would automatically become 100% vested upon any "change in control" (as defined in Ms. Salka's equity award agreements and the Equity Plan).
+- (2) Termination for Reason Other than for Cause or Resignation for Good Reason.
+If we terminate Ms. Salka's employment for any reason other than for "cause,"(8) or if she terminates her employment for "good reason,"(9) Ms. Salka would be entitled to receive from us, not later than 30 days following termination of employment, a lump sum amount equal to the sum of (A) two times her then-current annual base salary, and (B) two times her Average Bonus. - (3) Change in Control.
+If, within one year following a "change in control,"(10) we terminate Ms. Salka for any reason other than for cause, or if she terminates her employment for good reason, she would be entitled to receive, as soon as reasonably practicable following her termination, a lump sum amount equal to the sum of (A) three times her then-current annual base salary, and (B) three times her Average Bonus.
+In addition, any unvested shares of RSUs, unvested options or other equity-based compensation awards held by Ms. Salka would automatically become 100% vested upon any "change in control" (as defined in Ms. Salka's equity award agreements and the Equity Plan).